quicwg/base-drafts/draft-ietf-quic-tls.md

 Packet number protection is applied to the packet number encoded as described in Section 4.8 of {{QUIC-TRANSPORT}}.
-Since the length of the packet number is stored in the encoded packet number, it is necessary to decrypt the maximum length (4 octets) when removing packet number protection.
-The final 2 or 3 octets of the plaintext packet number can then be discarded based on the packet number length encoded in the first octet, as appropriate.
+Since the length of the packet number is stored in the first octet of the encoded packet number, it may be necessary to progressively decrypt the packet number.

 Before a TLS ciphersuite can be used with QUIC, a packet protection algorithm MUST be specifed for the AEAD used with that ciphersuite.
 This document defines